A new kind of telco? How Rakuten is pursuing economies of scope

 Consumer insights pack

-This document will provide you with a summary of our insights from our recharging consumer revenue work
+This document will provide you with a summary of our insights from our consumer services work